Forward trijet production in proton-nucleus collisions: gluon initiated channel: Collinear divergences: recovering the real part of DGLAP

 One recognizes in the convolution over $\xi$ the real part of the $P_{qq}$ DGLAP splitting function defined as

 Let us only emphasize the role of the $1/\xi$ factor in the phase of Eq.\,\eqref{eq:NLO-collinear-limit-fs-2} as the change in the phase is a specific feature of the final state collinear singularity: the convolution with the collinear fragmentation function implies that the measured transverse momentum of the quark is related to that of the hadron by $\boldsymbol{k}_{q\perp}=\boldsymbol{k}_{h\perp}/\zeta$.
-The presence of the $1/\xi$ factor in the phase thus ensures that after the change of variable $\zeta\to \zeta'$, the LO cross-section remains evaluated under the same constraint, with $\zeta$ replaced by $\zeta'$, namely $\boldsymbol{k}_{q\perp}=\boldsymbol{k}_{h\perp}/\zeta'$.
+The presence of the $1/\xi$ factor in the phase thus ensures that after the change of variable $\zeta\to \zeta'$, the LO cross section remains evaluated under the same constraint, with $\zeta$ replaced by $\zeta'$, namely $\boldsymbol{k}_{q\perp}=\boldsymbol{k}_{h\perp}/\zeta'$.
 Another remark is that one can also decide to integrate out the final quark and measure the gluon contribution to the fragmentation.
 In that case, as shown in~\cite{Bergabo:2024ivx,Caucal:2024nsb}, the collinear divergence contributes to the mixing between the evolution of $D_{h/q}$ and that of $D_{h/g}$ through the $P_{gq}(\xi)$ splitting function.

+Integrating out the quark (collinear to gluon), then contributes to the mixing between $D_{h/q}$ and $D_{h/g}$ in the DGLAP evolution:

+To obtain this result we convolve the three-parton differential cross-section with the collinear gluon-to-hadron fragmentation function.
+We observe that the color correlator obtained by identifying $\Transv{x}{} = \Transv{x}{}'$---from the integration of the quark kinematics--- instead of $\Transv{z}{} = \Transv{z}{}'$ in Eq.\,\eqref{eq:color_square_DGLAP_final_pA-qqb} yields an identical result.
+Then one can perform the change of variable $\xi \to 1 - \xi$, which corresponds to the longitudinal momentum of the gluon relative to the intermediate quark, in Eq.\,\eqref{eq:dglap-step-qqbar} and integrate over the quark kinematics instead of the gluon ones.
+Finally, by rewriting $z_q/(1-\xi) = z_g/\xi$ and making the change of variables $\Transv{x}{} \to \Transv{w}{}$ (as opposed to $\Transv{z}{}\to \Transv{w}{}$) and similarly for the primed variables in Eq.\,\eqref{eq:NLO-collinear-limit-fs-2}, one obtains an analogous expression for the integrated quark case.

-Clearly, the same strategy would apply for the collinear divergence coming from the phase space where the gluon is collinear to the antiquark.
-Combining these results with those of the previous subsection, we thus demonstrate that the collinear divergences can be absorbed into the evolution of non-perturbative objects in the case of forward dihadron production in proton-nucleus collisions:
+The same strategy would apply for the collinear divergence coming from the phase space where the gluon is collinear to the antiquark.
+Combining these results with those of section \ref{sec: DGLAP-initial-pA-to-qqb}, we thus demonstrate that the collinear divergences can be absorbed into the evolution of non-perturbative objects in the case of forward dihadron production in proton-nucleus collisions:

-This formula constitutes the core of the "hybrid" factorization approach for dilute dense collisions; it is demonstrated here to be valid up to NNLO corrections for the inclusive dihadron production process.
+This formula constitutes the core of the ``hybrid" factorization approach for dilute dense collisions; it is demonstrated here to to be consistent to NLO accuracy for the inclusive dihadron production process.